Naeem-SahiL/chatbot/README.md

 ## Using the Colab Notebooks

-### 1. Model Training Notebook
+### 1. Model Training Notebook (`model_Training.ipynb`)

-Open the `Model_Training_(2).ipynb` notebook in Google Colab or Jupyter Notebook.
-This notebook contains the code for indexing data and using the model to query this data.
+Open this notebook in Google Colab or Jupyter Notebook to index data and execute model queries.

-**Running the Notebook:** Follow the instructions within the notebook cells to execute the code.
+**Running the Notebook:**

-- **Using Provided Data:** If you want to use the data provided in the repository, follow the instructions as-is.
+- Use provided data or upload your own.
-- **Using Custom Data:** If you want to use your own data, upload your dataset and adjust the code accordingly to point to your data files.
+- Follow instructions within the notebook.

-### 2. Dataset Retrieval Notebook (only for custom data)
+### 2. Dataset Retrieval Notebook (`DatasetRetrievel.ipynb`)

-Open the `DatasetRetrievel.ipynb` notebook in Google Colab or Jupyter Notebook.
-This notebook is used for uploading your own data and retrieving datasets.
+Use this notebook for uploading and retrieving custom datasets.

-**Running the Notebook:** Follow the instructions within the notebook cells to execute the code for data retrieval.
+**Running the Notebook:**
-- **Using Custom Data:** If you want to upload and use your own data, follow the instructions in the notebook to upload your dataset and adjust the code accordingly.
+- Follow instructions for data upload and retrieval.

-## Front-End Project Setup
+## Setting Up the Front-End Project

-The front-end project is located in the `CodeMap_Chat_FE` folder.
-To set up and run the front-end:
+Navigate to `CodeMap_Chat_FE` for the front-end setup:

 ### 1. Configuration

-Edit the `proxy.config.json` file in the `CodeMap_Chat_FE` folder.
-Replace the `target` value with the ngrok link provided at the end of the Colab notebook:
+Edit `proxy.config.json` and replace the `target` with your Ngrok link:

 ```json
 {